basho-labs/riak-test-docker/README.md

 ## Using riak-test-docker

-Include the `riak-test-docker` artifact into your project using Gradle, Maven or SBT.
+To use riak-test-docker, you muust include the `riak-test-docker` artifact into your project using Gradle, Maven or SBT.

-Make sure you've added the Basho Bintray repo to your project by going here [https://bintray.com/basho/data-platform](https://bintray.com/basho/data-platform) and clicking the blue "SET ME UP!" button on the right side of the page.
+Make sure you've added the Basho Bintray repo to your project by going here [https://bintray.com/basho/data-platform](https://bintray.com/basho/data-platform) and clicking the blue "SET ME UP!" button on the right-hand side of the page.

 ##### Maven